catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 documentation.

-For this example we will be using the object storage endpoint for nz-por-1, but you can use whichever one fits the region you work in:
+For this example we will be using the object storage endpoint for nz-por-1, but you can use whichever one fits the region you want to work in:

 .. code-block::

  https://object-storage.nz-por-1.catalystcloud.io:443/v1/AUTH_%projectid%

-Our next step is to get our Auth_ID.
+Our next step is to get our Project ID.
 We can do this by running the following command, where bucket_name is the name of our container:

 .. code-block:: bash